act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

   <body onload="activateSlider();">
     <h1>Slider Motion Sensor Example </h1>

-    <p>Open this slider on a device with a motion sensor, such as a smart phone or tablet.
+    <p>Open this slider on a device with a motion sensor, such as a smartphone or tablet.
 Tilt the device to the right and left to adjust the slider value.
 The check box disables the motion sensing adjustment.</p>
     <p>Note: This example may not work across all browsers.</p>

     <div>